-On the way out of the village to the north, you could take a left on the roundabout onto route 54, drive 6 kilometers and spend a night at the lovely guesthouse Ensku húsin.
+On the way out of the village to the north, you could take a left on the roundabout onto route 54.
 From there you could drive on to Snæfellsnes and/or the Borgarfjörður area, or go all around Iceland on Route 1.
 And of course, Reykjavík is only an hour away.
 Anything is possible!

 If you’re wondering how to get to Borgarnes, you can easily rent a car and drive there.
-If you’re not into driving much, or prefer a bit of adrenaline, the Essential Iceland tour takes you all around all the nature sights of the area, such as waterfalls Hraunfossar and Barnafoss, Deildartunguhver (one of the most powerful hot springs in Europe) and some awesome lava-cave exploration.
+If you’re not into driving much, there are tours that you can book that will take you by minibus or bus coach.
+These tours will take you to see some of the beautiful nature surrounding Borgarnes, such as waterfalls Hraunfossar and Barnafoss, Deildartunguhver (one of the most powerful hot springs in Europe) and some awesome lava-cave exploration.